ramorel/grad-school/README.md

 # Grad School Life
-Examples of my work from Phd program.
+Examples of work from my PhD program.